 The feeling of a broken family is further heightened if you have children.

 You suddenly feel that you are the one to blame for taking away ‘the family experience’ from your children and letting them get exposed to the effects of your divorce.

-No matter how hard you try to make things good for your children, you will always feel like they’re missing out and you will continue to drown in guilt and embarrassment.
+No matter how hard you try to make things suitable for your children, you will always feel like they’re missing out, and you will continue to drown in guilt and embarrassment.

 4. You lose all your plans for the future